Assertor1290/MeetUp/README.md

 * Create a Firebase project in the Firebase console, if you don't already have one
 * Add a new Android app into your Firebase project with package name com.example.loginscreen
 * Download the config file (google-services.json) from the new added app and move it into the module folder (i.e. app/)
+* For news API get an API key from newsapi.org and place it in url.
 * Build and run it on an Android device